rapidsai/cuspatial/cpp/doc/TESTING.md

 `rmm::device_buffer` and the various `column_wrapper` types described later can be used in `.cpp` files, and are therefore preferred in test code over `thrust::device_vector`.

-That said, testing header-only APIs requires CUDA compilation so should be done in `.cu` files.
+Testing header-only APIs requires CUDA compilation so should be done in `.cu` files.

 ## Base Fixture